dimitri-yatsenko/datajoint-book/book/02-concepts/03-relational.md

   - name: Dimitri Yatsenko
 ---

-# Originals of  Relational Theory
+# Origins of  Relational Theory

 Relations are a key concept in mathematics, representing how different elements from one set are connected to elements of another set of elements.
 Imagine you have two set: one set representing clinics and another representing animal species.